 The investment policy of the Fund is to invest in a portfolio of equity securities that as far as possible and practicable consists of the component securities of the Benchmark Index and thereby comply with the ESG characteristics of its Benchmark Index.
-The index methodology of its Benchmark Index is described above (see What environmental and/or social characteristics are promoted by this financial product? above).
+The index methodology of its Benchmark Index is described above (see 'What environmental and/or social characteristics are promoted by this financial product? above).
+The Fund seeks to replicate the constituents of the Benchmark Index by holding all of the securities comprising the Benchmark Index in a similar proportion to their weightings in the Benchmark Index where possible and practicable.